react-navigation/react-navigation/docs/guides/Web-Integration.md

 # Web Integration

-React navigation routers work on web and allow you to share navigation logic with native apps.
+React Navigation routers work on web and allow you to share navigation logic with native apps.
 The views currently bundled in `react-navigation` currently only work on React Native, but that may change with future-facing projects like [react-primitives](https://github.com/lelandrichardson/react-primitives).

 ## Example App

-[This website](https://github.com/react-community/react-navigation/blob/master/website/) is built with react navigation, specifically using `createNavigator` and `TabRouter`.
+[This website](https://reactnavigation.org/) is [built with](https://github.com/react-community/react-navigation/blob/master/website/) React Navigation, specifically using `createNavigator` and `TabRouter`.

 See the source code of the site here: [App.js](https://github.com/react-community/react-navigation/blob/master/website/src/App.js).